ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 getStyleGuidePromptV2.js: Reads from the new detailed style guide in the settings.

 createInitialBlueprintAI.js: (Heavy Task) - Creates the initial narrative structure.

-UPDATED: Includes robust input validation, try-catch blocks for AI calls, and strict output validation to ensure a valid blueprint structure is returned or a clear error is thrown.
-BUGFIX: Ensured this function is consistently exposed under window.aiUtils to prevent "function not found" errors when called.
+Stricter Prompting: The core prompt has been significantly overhauled to act like a "meticulous film director".
+It now has explicit, critical instructions for the AI to group shots into scenes and to assign a valid location and a consistent scene_id to every shot it generates.
+Data-First Approach: This change fixes the root cause of previous UI bugs by ensuring the data is correctly structured at the moment of creation, rather than relying on fragile post-processing to guess the scene structure.
+Schema Correction: The response schema was updated to require a location field (previously location_name) for better data consistency across the application.

 enrichBlueprintAI.js: (Lite Task) - Performs factual research for specific shots.
 UPDATED: Includes robust input validation, try-catch blocks for AI calls, and strict output validation to ensure valid research notes are returned.
 BUGFIX: Ensured this function is consistently exposed under window.aiUtils to prevent "function not found" errors when called.